 Physical Activity Opportunities Before and After School

 Quakertown Christian School will offer extracurricular physical activity programs, such as physical activity clubs or intramural programs.
 The middle school program will offer interscholastic sports programs.
-Quakertown Christian School will offer a range of activities that meet the needs, interest, and abilities of all students, including boys, girls, students with disabilities, and students with special healthcare needs.
+Quakertown Christian School will offer a range of activities that meet the needs, interests, and abilities of all students, including boys, girls, students with disabilities, and students with special healthcare needs.

-After-school care and enrichment programs will provide and encourage – verbally and through the provision of space, equipment and activities – daily periods of moderate to vigorous physical activity for all participants.
+After-school care and enrichment programs will provide and encourage – verbally and through the provision of space, equipment, and activities – daily periods of moderate to vigorous physical activity for all participants.

 Physical Activity and Punishment